VuisterLab/cing/trunk/cing/Documentation/README_NMR_REDO.txt

 Fast testing:
 In $C/python/cing/Scripts/refineEntry.py    set fastestTest In $C/python/Refine/NTxplor.py              set FAST_FOR_TESTING
-This will give a turn over on 1brv of less than 114 seconds on Duvel.
+This will give a turn over on 1brv of less than 114 seconds on Duvel with refineEntry.py

 Test transfer over ssh to nmr:
 $CINGROOT/python/cing/Libs/test/test_network.py